ksindi/snoo/README.md

 baby by trying to sooth it with different rocking motions and sounds when it detects crying.

-The client only supports getting the session and daily aggregated data from the SNOO.
-It does not allow you to control the SNOO (the control API is provided by [PubNub](https://www.pubnub.com) and is different from the read-only data API hosted by happiestbaby.com)
+The client only supports getting session and daily aggregated data from the SNOO.
+It does not allow you to control the SNOO.
+That API is provided by [PubNub](https://www.pubnub.com) and is different from the read-only data API hosted by Happiest Baby.

-# Disclaimer
+## Disclaimer

 The SNOO API is undocumented.
-Using it might or might not violate Happiest Baby, Inc [Terms of Service](https://www.happiestbaby.com/pages/terms-of-service).
+Using it might or might not violate Happiest Baby, Inc's [Terms of Service](https://www.happiestbaby.com/pages/terms-of-service).
 Use at your own risk.